 - (a) Time for Initial Disclosures.
-A party must make the initial disclosures at or within 30 days after the filing of the first answer unless a different time is set by the parties' agreement or court order.
-A party that is first served or otherwise joined after the filing of the first answer must make the initial disclosures within 30 days after being served or joined, unless a different time is set by the parties' agreement or court order. - (b) Content.
-Without awaiting a discovery request, Aa party may request disclosure of any or all of the following must provide to the other parties: - (a1) the correct names of the parties to the lawsuit; - (b2) the name, address, and telephone number of any potential parties; - (e3) the legal theories and, in general, the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial); - (d4) the amount and any method of calculating economic damages a computation of each category of damages claimed by the responding party-who must also make available for inspection and copying the documents or other evidentiary material, unless privileged or protected from disclosure, on which each computation is based, including materials bearing on the nature and extent of injuries suffered;
+A party must make the initial disclosures within 30 days after the filing of the first answer or general appearance unless a different time is set by the parties' agreement or court order.
+A party that is first served or otherwise joined after the filing of the first answer or general appearance must make the initial disclosures within 30 days after being served or joined, unless a different time is set by the parties' agreement or court order. - (b) Content.
+Without awaiting a discovery request, Aa party may request disclosure of any or all of the followingmust provide to the other parties: - (a1) the correct names of the parties to the lawsuit; - (b2) the name, address, and telephone number of any potential parties; - (e3) the legal theories and, in general, the factual bases of the responding party's claims or defenses (the responding party need not marshal all evidence that may be offered at trial); - (d4) the amount and any method of calculating economic damages; - (e5) the name, address, and telephone number of persons having knowledge of relevant facts, and a brief statement of each identified person's connection with the case; - (6) a copy-or a description by category and location-of all documents, electronically stored information, and tangible things that the responding party has in its possession, custody, or control, and may use to support its claims or defenses, unless the use would be solely for impeachment; - (f) for any testifying expert: - (1) the expert's name, address, and telephone number; - (2) the subject matter on which the expert will testify; - (3) the general substance of the expert's mental impressions and opinions and a brief summary of the basis for them, or if the expert is not retained by, employed by, or otherwise subject to the control of the responding party, documents reflecting such information. - (4) if the expert is retained by, employed by, or otherwise subject to the control of the responding party: - (A) all documents, tangible things, reports, models, or data compilations that have been provided to, reviewed by, or prepared by or for the expert in anticipation of the expert's testimony; and

-- (e5) the name, address, and telephone number of persons having knowledge of relevant facts, and a brief statement of each identified person's connection with the case; - (6) a copy-or a description by category and location-of all documents, electronically stored information, and tangible things that the responding party has in its possession, custody, or control, and may use to support its claims or defenses, unless the use would be solely for impeachment; - (f) for any testifying expert: - (1) the expert's name, address, and telephone number; - (2) the subject matter on which the expert will testify; - (3) the general substance of the expert's mental impressions and opinions and a brief summary of the basis for them, or if the expert is not retained by, employed by, or otherwise subject to the control of the responding party, documents reflecting such information. - (4) if the expert is retained by, employed by, or otherwise subject to the control of the responding party: - (A) all documents, tangible things, reports, models, or data compilations that have been provided to, reviewed by, or prepared by or for the expert in anticipation of the expert's testimony; and - (B) the expert's current resume and bibliography; - (g7) any indemnity and insuring agreements described in Rule 192.3(f); - (48) any settlement agreements described in Rule 192.3(g); - any witness statements described in Rule 192.3(h); - (j10) in a suit alleging physical or mental injury and damages from the occurrence that is the subject of the case, all medical records and bills that are reasonably related to the injuries or damages asserted or, in lieu thereof, an authorization permitting the disclosure of such medical records and bills; - (k11) in a suit alleging physical or mental injury and damages from the occurrence that is the subject of the case, all medical records and bills obtained by the responding party by virtue of an authorization furnished by the requesting party; and - (112) the name, address, and telephone number of any person who may be designated as a responsible third party.
+(B) the expert's current resume and bibliography;

+- (g7) any indemnity and insuring agreements described in Rule 192.3(f); - (48) any settlement agreements described in Rule 192.3(g); - any witness statements described in Rule 192.3(h); - (j10) in a suit alleging physical or mental injury and damages from the occurrence that is the subject of the case, all medical records and bills that are reasonably related to the injuries or damages asserted or, in lieu thereof, an authorization permitting the disclosure of such medical records and bills; - (k11) in a suit alleging physical or mental injury and damages from the occurrence that is the subject of the case, all medical records and bills obtained by the responding party by virtue of an authorization furnished by the requesting party; and - (112) the name, address, and telephone number of any person who may be designated as a responsible third party.